 For food shopping, there’s a mini-market in the village (a 5-minute walk uphill), 2 small grocery stores in Magganos (a 10-15-minute walk), plus 2 well-stocked supermarkets in Fiskardo (5 minutes by car or a 30-minute walk).
 A shopping service is also available if requested at least a week in advance of your stay.

 Restaurant wise, the nearest place to eat out is To Petrino in the village - they serve a selection of Greek mezze plus barbecued meat and fish dishes at outdoor tables, or indoors by an open fire.
 In Magganos there’s a decent taverna called Ionio, which does good local food and occasional live music.
 In Fiskardo, highly recommended are Vasso’s and Tassia’s, both overlooking the harbour and serving good (though not cheap) fresh seafood.

 Families are welcome and kids will enjoy the pool and gardens, though teenagers could get a little frustrated by the isolated location.
 The cottages are in a tranquil setting yet are conveniently close to tavernas, shops and beaches.

 Babies (0-1 years), Children (4-12 years)

-We think Lime Cottage is perfect for a nuclear family with a couple of kids (ideally aged 5-10), with 2 bedrooms (1 double, 1 twin) and use of the pool.
-It also has a double sofabed on the mezzanine above the living room which could sleep an extra 1-2 people, though it would be a squeeze.
+We think Lime Cottage is perfect for a family with a couple of kids (ideally aged 5-10), with 3 bedrooms (2 doubles, 1 twin) and use of the pool.
+It also has a double sofabed on the mezzanine above the living room which could sleep an extra 1-2 children.

 Fig is great for a couple with a baby or young child: it has one double bedroom and space for a baby cot, or you can use the pullout sofabed in the lounge (this is a double sofa, but we think the cottage would be a squeeze with 4).